 |Plum, Purple leaf||Birch, River|

 (4) Utilities.
-No Street Trees other than those species listed as Small Trees in (3)(c) above should be planted under or within 10 lateral feet of any overhead utility wire, or within 5 lateral feet of any underground water line, sewer line, transmission line or other utility.
+No Street Trees other than those species listed as Small Trees in (3)(c) above should be planted under or within 10 lateral feet of any overhead utility wire, or over or within 5 lateral feet of any underground water line, sewer line, transmission line or other utility.

 (5) Public Tree Care.
 The Village may plant, prune, maintain and remove street or public area trees, plants and shrubs, as may be necessary to insure public safety or to preserve or enhance the symmetry and beauty of such public grounds.

-(6) Pruning and Corner Clearance.
-The owner of any tree overhanging any street or right-of-way within the Village shall prune the branches so that such branches shall not obstruct the light from any street lamp or obstruct the light from any street intersection and so that there shall be a clear space of eight feet (8’) above the surface of the street or sidewalk and if such branches obstruct traffic control devices or signs or the sight lines or visibility for users of the street at corners or intersections.
+(6) Pruning and Coroner Clearance.
+The owner of any tree overhanging any street or right-of-way within the Village shall prune the branches so that such branches shall not obstruct the light from any street lamp or obstruct the light from any street intersection and so that there shall be a clear space of eight feet (8′) above the surface of the street or sidewalk and if such branches obstruct traffic control devices or signs or the sight lines or visibility for users of the users of the street at corners or intersections.
 Said owner shall remove all dead, diseased or dangerous trees, or broken or decayed limbs which constitute a hazard or danger to the safety of the public.
-The Village shall have the right to prune any tree or shrub on private property when it interferes with the proper spread of light along the street from a street light or interferes with visibility of any traffic control device or sign or the visibility for users of the street at any corners or intersections.
+The Village shall have the right to prune any tree or shrub on private property when it interferes with the proper spread of light along the street from a street light or interfered with visibility of any traffic control device or sign or the visibility for users of the street at any corners or intersections.

 (7) Review by Village Board.
-The Village board shall have the right to review the conduct, acts and decisions of the Tree Commission.
+The Village Board shall have the right to review the conduct, acts and decisions of the Tree Commission.
 Any person may appeal from any action of the Tree Commission to the Village Board who may hear the matter and make a final decision.